amirci/amirci.github.io/_posts/2024-08-11-modelling-errors.markdown

 Seems reasonable that the precondition is validated before calling the function.
 Having said that, a `try` block would work too but then we pay the price of the exception mechanism kicking in.

+{: .box-note}
-> Other languages that enforce types could offer a bit more safety by making a invalid scenario not possible and use a type to represent the valid values of the domain that can be used.
+Other languages that enforce types could offer a bit more safety by making a invalid scenario not possible and use a type to represent the valid values of the domain that can be used.
 For example a `NonZeroNumber` type to represent the _divisor_ could be defined.
 Still the problem now is shifted to how to construct a `NonZeroNumber`.